Introduction

 The following pension and insurance plans have been established by Eika Boligkreditt for its employees.

-• Defined-contribution occupational pension plan
+Defined-contribution occupational pension plan

-This plan is based on the company paying an annual contribution of seven per cent of pay up to 7.1 times the National Insurance base rate (G) and 20 per cent of pay from 7.1 to 12G.
-In addition, the company provides insurance cover for disability and children’s pensions to members of the defined contribution plan.
+This plan is based on the company paying an annual contribution of 7 per cent of pay up to 7.1 times the National Insurance base rate (G) and 20 per cent of pay from 7.1 to 12G.
+In addition, the company provides insurance cover for disability and child pensions to members of the defined contribution plan.
 Employees who had a defined benefit plan in the spring of 2016 were transferred to the defined contribution scheme with full pay compensation.

 • Supplementary pension agreement